fuhaililab/sc2MeNetDrug/installation.md

 ### Prerequisite

 In order the sc2MeNetDrug to run well in your Laptop/PC, you need have **JAVA environment** installed in your system.
 If you haven't install it yet, you can find it in [JAVA Website](https://www.java.com/).
-Meanwhile, you need have **Python environment** and **tensorflow package** installed in your system.
+Meanwhile, you need have **Python environment** and **tensorflow package** installed in your **default Python environment**.
 If you haven't install it yet, we would recommend you to install Python through anaconda.
 You can find it in [Anaconda](https://www.anaconda.com), then install tensorflow package through by `pip install tensorflow` in terminal.
+The default Python environment refers to the Python environment that list in environment path.
+This is very important especially when your computer have more than one python environment.

 ### For Mac

-1. Download the `.dmg` file from Github.
+1. Download the `.dmg` file from link.

 2. Open the `.dmg` file and drag sc2MeNetDrug application to the desired location.